-You can obtain a CAS which by following the procedures below.
+You can obtain a CAS by following the procedures below.

 (A) CAS Requirements

-A CAS is issued by the International Compliance team to current students who fulfil all of the following requirements:
+A CAS is issued by the International Compliance team to current students who fulfill all of the following requirements:

 Hold a valid student visa OR a valid visa in another immigration category which allows you to apply for a Tier 4 visa in the UK.

 Have a satisfactory attendance record.
 Your School will confirm to the International Compliance team if you meet this requirement.